 Set the default allocation policy for the DPS instance

 The default allocation policy for the DPS instance is used when an allocation policy isn't specified on an enrollment.
 Only Evenly weighted distribution, Lowest latency, and Static configuration are supported for the default allocation policy.
 Custom allocation isn't supported.
 When a DPS instance is created, its default policy is automatically set to Evenly weighted distribution.
-However, you can update your DPS instance to set a different allocation policy.

 If you set Static configuration as the default allocation policy for a DPS instance, a linked IoT hub must be specified in enrollments that rely on the default policy.

 Use the Azure portal to the set default allocation policy

 To set the default allocation policy for the DPS instance in the Azure portal: